tedneward/Research/content/platforms/ios/ui.md

 #### [The Auto Layout Comprehendium™](http://mischa-hildebrand.de/en/2017/11/the-auto-layout-comprehendium/)

-> The Auto Layout Comprehendium™ is intended as a compendium for you to look up certain topics and to fully understand the internal mechanics behind the technology.
+> Intended as a compendium for you to look up certain topics and to fully understand the internal mechanics behind the technology.
 While following an intuitive approach, it will help you master Auto Layout at a deeper level and empower you to build adaptable layouts without conflicts or ambiguities.

 #### [The iOS 13 Design Guidelines: An Illustrated Guide](https://learnui.design/blog/ios-design-guidelines-templates.html)